erdem/flask-restful-example/README.md

 Flask Example
 =============

-This repository contains the example code for a flask project, using SQLAlchemy, PyTest, Celery with Flask.
+This repository contains the example code for a contact API project, using SQLAlchemy, PyTest, Celery with Flask.

 Setup